 Let’s take a look at a team working under the Assembly Line model and the sales roles at key stages of the sales pipeline.

-The specific roles you give your teams depend on the size and nature of your organization and product.
-Many startups and small businesses don’t have enough of a sales force to cover all the stages of a sales pipeline.
+Many startups and small businesses don’t have enough sales force to cover all stages of the sales pipeline.
 In this case, the most effective sales management methodology is the Island model.

 Setting up your sales process